muldjord/skyscraper/README.md

 Follow the steps below to install the latest version of Skyscraper.
 Lines beginning with '$' signifies a command you need run in a terminal on the machine you wish to install it on.

 ### Install prerequisites
 Skyscraper needs Qt5.3 or later to compile.
-For a Retropie, Ubuntu or other Debian derived distro, you can install it using the following command:
+For a Retropie, Ubuntu or other Debian derived distro, you can install it using the following commands:
 * $ sudo apt-get update
 * $ sudo apt-get install qt5-default